-It has been 21 years since the Newstart Allowance was increased in real terms.
-The wait has to end now.
+It has been more than two decades since the Newstart Allowance was increased in real terms.
+The wait has to end — It’s Time!

-Currently there are 700,000 unemployed Australians suffering as a result of the low rate of Newstart.
+Hundreds of thousands of unemployed Australians are suffering as a result of the low rate of Newstart.

-According to a report from the Australian Council of Social Services, 40 per cent of those on Newstart can’t afford to pay bills on time and 36 per cent spend more money than they receive every week.
+An Australian Council of Social Services (ACOSS) report shows 40% of those on Newstart can’t afford to pay bills on time and 36% spend more money than they receive every week.
 55% on Newstart live below the poverty line.

 Nearly half can’t afford to go out once a fortnight, have friends over just once a month, can’t afford hobbies and, can’t afford to buy new clothes.
-Additionally, if this was not bad enough, 25% of those on Newstart have to manage a significant disability.
+If this were not challenge enough, 25% of those on Newstart have to manage a significant disability.

 In some cases, as shown in a recent ABC investigation, the low rate of Newstart forces people into homelessness.

-While the government suggests that this low rate of Newstart is necessary to push people into work, this is a lie.
+The government suggests this low rate of Newstart is necessary to push people into work.
+This is a lie.

 Exactly how are the unemployed meant to find work in this situation?